-Shaped like a giant ray, this coaster uses advanced technology and computerized imagery to make you feel like you’re swooshing, soaring, twisting, and diving through the air, just like a ray.
-After the ride, see the elegance of these amazing underwater creatures in a 100,000-gallon/378,541-litre aquarium.
-There’s also a grotto where you can touch the harmless California bat rays as they glide by.
+Big kids, meanwhile, will love Manta.
+Shaped like a giant ray, this coaster uses advanced technology and computerised imagery to make you feel like you’re swooshing, soaring, twisting, and diving through the air, just like a ray.
+After the ride, see the elegance of these amazing underwater creatures in giant aquarium and check out the grotto, where you can touch the harmless California bat rays as they glide by.

 It’s one thing to see SeaWorld San Diego’s remarkable collection of exotic animals performing in shows or in their enclosures.
 It’s another (unforgettable) thing entirely to get up close to the creatures—and even touch them.
-Two of the most remarkable experiences have you climb into a SeaWorld San Diego wetsuit to get right into the pool with gentle, snow-white beluga whales, found in Arctic waters.
-The Wild Arctic Up-Close Tour includes a behind-the-scenes chance to see other Arctic creatures, including walruses and polar bears, safely in enclosures they use when they are not on view to the general public.
+Two of the most remarkable exclusive experiences have you climb into a SeaWorld San Diego wetsuit to get right into the pool with gentle, snow-white beluga whales, found in Arctic waters.
+The Wild Arctic tour includes a behind-the-scenes chance to see other Arctic creatures, including walruses and seals, safely in enclosures they use when they are not on view to the general public.

-At Dolphin Encounter, you get to feed, touch, and use special signals to communicate with bottlenose dolphins; the Dolphin Interaction Program lets you get right in the pool with the creatures and play with them.
-Go behind-the-scenes again with Penguin Up-Close Tour to learn everything about the little black-and-white seabirds, including what they eat and how to help protect them in the wild.
-If you or your family still hasn’t gotten its fill of wildlife, take them on an Animal Spotlight Tour, for an insider’s look at sea turtles, moray eels, and other SeaWorld San Diego creatures.
+At Dolphin Encounter, you get to feed, touch and use special signals to communicate with bottlenose dolphins; the Dolphin Interaction Program lets you get right in the pool with the creatures and play with them.
+Go behind-the-scenes again with the Penguin Up-Close Tour to learn everything about the little black-and-white seabirds, including what they eat and how to help protect them in the wild.
+If you’re your family still hasn’t gotten its fill of wildlife, take them on the new Sea Lions Up Close Tour, for an insider’s look at how SeaWorld San Diego’s animals are cared for.